Breaking research examines the importance of serotonin in autism.

 Genes, serotonin, and autism

 The resulting mice displayed some of the characteristics of ASD in humans, such as behavioral inflexibility and poor social interaction.
-Interestingly, these mice had lower levels of serotonin in their brains during development – something that has also been demonstrated in humans with ASD.
+Interestingly, these mice had lower levels of serotonin in their brains during development – something that has

 “Although abnormalities in the serotonin system have been thought to be part of the ASD pathophysiology, the functional impact of serotonin deficiency in ASD was totally unknown,” said Takumi.